gameltb/io_unity/README.md

 # io_unity

-io_unity is a lib for read unity assets, which supports parsing UnityFS file now.(WIP)
+io_unity is a lib for read unity assets, which supports parsing UnityFS file and serialized file.(WIP)

 ## Additional type tree